 What Positions Are Currently Open?

-For 2019, there will be at least three vacant Board of Trustees seats.
+For 2019, there will be three vacant Board of Trustees seats.
 Board members serve for three years on rotating terms.

 Officers, each serving a one-year term, may renew for a maximum of three years.
 The church officers are moderator, treasurer, assistant treasurer, secretary, assistant secretary, and membership secretary.
-Some of this year’s officers may choose to remain in their position in 2019; we will know which positions require nominees in late summer.
+For 2019, members may apply for the moderator, treasurer, secretary, or assistant secretary positions.

 In addition to the positions above, the Church Council nominates at least five church members each year to serve three-year terms on the Leadership Development and Nominating Committee.